text-machine-lab/TEA/README.md

         - PY4J_DIR_PATH, should be set to the folder /share/py4j or /share/local/py4j, created when installing py4j.
-            - It should contain the contain the file py4j0.8.2.1.jar
+            - It should contain the contain the file py4j0.8.2.1.jar create config.txt in your TEA path.
+Add this line to the file (change the path to yours):
+           PY4J_DIR_PATH /share/local/py4j

 Tensorflow and Theano: